MicrosoftDocs/power-automate-docs/articles/minit/process-map.md

 ## View settings

-To define various settings valid only for the current view, you can open the View settings panel using the icon on bottom-left corner.
+To define various settings valid only for the current view, select **View Settings** on the command bar at the top.

  To learn more, go to [View settings](view-settings.md).